civilKaos82/environment-variables-drill-challenge/README.md

 Apprentice
 ```

-When we run a process inside this shell, these environment variables are passed to that process.
-So, they are available when we run a `ruby` process or `irb`.
+When we run a process inside this shell, these environment variables are passed to that child process.
+So, these environment variables are available when we run `ruby`, `irb`, or another process.

 In Ruby processes, these environment variables are stored in the `ENV` object.  `ENV` is like a hash with key-value pairs.
 Open IRB and access some of the environment variables: